-CEU Plan has developed a number of course packages to provide you with combinations of related training courses at a discounted price, for you to study and use in renewing your operator's license.
-These course packages are available in many states, however, please understand that state agencies and Course Review Boards must approve our courses for certification in those states.
-These limitations will determine the variety of course packages available in your state.
-If CEU Plan has not received an approval from your State Agency, that course may not be available.
-Should the course or package (six or ten pack) not be listed In the Course Offerings for your state, then we have not yet received approval.
+CEU Plan has developed a number of course packages to provide you with Hot Topics and popular related training courses at a discounted price, for you to study and use in renewing your operator's license.
+These course packages are available in many states, however, please understand that state agencies and Course Review Boards must approve the course for certification in their state.
 We will not mislead anyone to enroll in a course that is not accredited in their state.
-Here is a listing of our Course Packages: